Galaco/galaco/README.md

-### British software engineer living and working in Tokyo in eSports industry.
+### British software engineer living and working in Tokyo in the eSports industry.

 ##### I develop and maintain a bunch of Source Engine related parsers and tooling for Go projects for fun.
 I enjoy the pain I suppose...